jedi-academy/learn-4711/data/assignments/assignment1faq.md

 You don't *have* to use the template parser.
 You could use a third party templating engine or conventional views.
 Just remember that PHP script in your view files will cost you marks.

+## Where can we get "inspiration" from?

+Lab 2 might provide better inspiration for this assignment.

+-   Its homepage could prove handy for your "parts page"
+-   Its quotes model is an example of a mock table model
+-   Its view templating is a good example of what would be appropriate for your views